CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_DATASETS_SearchingDataset.md

 ---
 id: datasets_SearchDatasets
-title: Searching Datasets
+title: Searching DataPlatform
-sidebar_label: Searching Datasets
+sidebar_label: Searching
 ---

 Searching allows you to quickly find relevant information for datasets, organizations, theme, and groups.
 You do not need to be logged in to saerch.
 Searching for datasets can be conducted via the searchbar on the front page, in addition to the searchbar on the dataset page; popular tags are displayed underneath the search bar.